Independent performance evaluations for CAOs, executive directors, and presidents.

 Why BlueChip.

-Senior-leader evaluations live at the intersection of performance review, political navigation, and risk management.
-Most firms specialize in one of those.
-BlueChip brings all three.
+Senior-leader evaluations sit at the intersection of performance review, political navigation, and risk management.
+BlueChip brings all three to the table.

 An undergraduate degree in education and a Master's in coaching, for the development conversation and the plan that follows it.
 Senior HR background — training and development, recruitment, investigations — for the risk and governance work.
 Public sector administration experience, for understanding the kinds of organizations BlueChip evaluates from the inside.
 Twenty-five years in high-stakes competitive environments, for reading people who are guarded, defensive, or actively managing the narrative — which most senior leaders being evaluated are, at least at first.